Fehmi Koru: Background

-Koru studied theology in Institute of High Islamic Studies, Izmir/Turkey (1973), and received his master's degree from the Center for Middle Eastern Studies of Harvard University (1982), in between he spent 15 months in London (1977–1978) to study English and a year in Damascus/Syria to improve his Arabic, at Dar-es Selam Arabic Language Center (1979).
+Koru studied theology at the Institute of High Islamic Studies, Izmir/Turkey (1973), and received his master's degree from the Center for Middle Eastern Studies of Harvard University (1982), in between he spent 15 months in London (1977–1978) to study English and a year in Damascus/Syria to improve his Arabic, at Dar-es Selam Arabic Language Center (1979).

 He also worked as a research affiliate at the Center for International Studies of Massachusetts Institute of Technology (1980–1982).

 Career

 Served as a consultant in the State Planning Organisation (1985–1986).

 He was the editor of the daily Milli Gazete (1984) and worked at daily Zaman from its inception (1986), first as the editor in chief (1986–1987) then as the chief editorial writer as well as Ankara Bureau Chief (1995–1998).
 He wrote for ‘Turkish Daily News’ (1999–2000), and ‘The New Anatolian’ (2006); both are English language dailies.

 He then joined in daily Yeni Şafak as Ankara Bureau Chief (1999) and was also its chief columnist until 2010.
-He later joined daily Star (2011–2014).
+He later joined Daily Star (2011–2014).

-He was a columnist in daily Haberturk (2014–2016).
+He was a columnist in the daily Haberturk (2014–2016).

 Currently, he is a freelance writer and blogger.
-He continues writing in his personal webpage.
+He continues writing on his personal webpage.

 He was a regular commentator on Turkish TV Kanal-7 (1995–2015).

 He has appeared regularly on various TV political programs:

 He was the recipient of several prestigious press awards including one from Turkish Journalists Association (2003) and another from Progressive Journalists Association of Turkey (2003).

 He participated in many scholarly symposia and meetings in and out of Turkey, attended to Bilderberg Conference of 2006.